 On 30 June 2020 CRIS Ltd was amalgamated into ChristchurchNZ Limited.
-The assets and liabilities of CRIS Ltd were transferred to ChristchurchNZ at their carrying amounts on the date of amalgamation (\$2.8m).
-CRIS revenue and expenditure for the period ended 30 June 2020 are reflected in the CNZH Statement of Comprehensive Income.
-The amalgamation gave rise to a gain on amalgamation in ChristchurchNZ Ltd, which eliminates in the consolidated accounts of ChristchurchNZ Holdings Ltd.
+The assets and liabilities of CRIS Ltd were transferred to ChristchurchNZ at their carrying amounts on the date of amalgamation (\$2.8m) which gave rise to a gain on amalgamation of \$2.8m in Other Comprehensive Income.
+The gain on amalgamation eliminates in the consolidated accounts of the parent entity (ChristchurchNZ Holdings Ltd).